When Dynamic Complexity Drives a Dream

 [STEP TWENTYONE] After 2014 now the 2nd time taking part in the MOOC #ScalingUp by Stanford professors Huggy Rao and Bob Sutton where I was able to form an awesome international team around the scaling of CitizenScienceLab to produce the final team project CSL Team Project (please excuse the sometimes rough sound due to technology shortcomings)

-[STEP TWENTY-2] Fireside chat with Jay W. Forrester during the International System Dynamics Conference on the future of system dynamics — to get the public to understand the dynamics of systems around the them that is what CitizenScienceLab
+[STEP TWENTY-2] Fireside chat with Jay W. Forrester during the International System Dynamics Conference on the future of system dynamics — to get the public to understand the dynamics of complex systems which is the intention of CitizenScienceLab

 [STEP TWENTY] Twice attended the MOOC #ULab in February (2015) and September (2015), from which the prototype CitizenScienceLab has evolved for the time being, pulling together civil society, research community through system dynamics and presencing — having worked with a wonderful and dedicated international team that just met online (yet) was inspiring and encouraging at the same time bringing forward to original 2008 idea forward.
 THANK YOU ALL!!!